jgaa/shinysocks/README.md

  $ ssh -o ProxyCommand='nc -x 192.168.0.10:1080 %h %p' jgaa@cool-server

-For accessing intranet web pages over the VPN, I some times use the [Foxy Proxy](https://getfoxyproxy.org/) Firefox plugin.
+For accessing intranet web pages over the VPN, I some times used the [Foxy Proxy](https://getfoxyproxy.org/) Firefox plugin.
 It simplifies things, and make my work-flow smooth.
-This also improves my privacy, as the VPN host will only see the web traffic going to the intranet sites.
+This also improved my privacy, as the VPN host will only see the web traffic going to the intranet sites.

 ## Docker